Hair Drug Test Facts and FAQs

 Where do I get help regarding collection?

-Hair testing analyzes for drugs within the hair shaft, rather than body fluids like urine or saliva, to determine whether drugs of abuse are present.
-Compared to analysis of body fluids, hair testing is highly resistant to evasion by adulterating or substituting samples, or by simply abstaining from drug use for a few days.
-Psychemedics’ patented method for detecting drugs in hair uses proprietary immunoassay and state-of-the-art GC/MS/MS or LC/MS/MS confirmation to measure the drug molecules and metabolites permanently entrapped in hair which were incorporated following ingestion.
+Hair testing analyzes drugs within the hair shaft, rather than body fluids like urine or saliva, to determine whether drugs of abuse are present.
+Compared to the analysis of body fluids, hair testing is highly resistant to evasion by adulterating or substituting samples or by simply abstaining from drug use for a few days.
+Psychemedics’ patented method for detecting drugs in hair uses proprietary immunoassay and state-of-the-art GC/MS/MS or LC/MS/MS confirmation to permanently measure the drug molecules and metabolites entrapped in hair, which were incorporated following ingestion.
 This technology offers significantly greater detection ability than other methods of analyzing hair or body fluids.

-A standard test of one-and-one-half inches of head hair cut close to the scalp can provide a several month window to detect drug ingestion.
+A standard test of one-and-one-half inches of head hair cut close to the scalp can provide several months to detect drug ingestion.

-Studies indicate that hair collected at the crown of the head grows on the average approximately 1.3 cm (or ½ inch) per month.
-This growth rate may vary among people; consequently the same 3.9cm length of hair may represent slightly different time periods.
+Studies indicate that hair collected at the head’s crown grows on an average of approximately 1.3 cm (or ½ inch) per month.
+This growth rate may vary among people; consequently, the same 3.9cm length of hair may represent slightly different time periods.

 The primary difference is the wider window of detection with hair.
-Cocaine, methamphetamine, opiates and PCP are rapidly excreted and usually undetectable in urine 72 hours after use.
+Cocaine, methamphetamine, opiates, and PCP are rapidly excreted and usually undetectable in urine 72 hours after use.
 Rather than the hours or days covered by a body fluid test, a hair test covers a period of months, ensuring that a drug user cannot evade the test by simply abstaining for a few days.
-Additional advantages include: non-intrusive collection procedures, virtual elimination of test evasion through substitution or adulteration, and greater accuracy through test repetition capability.
-The combination of an increased window of detection and resistance to evasion makes hair testing far more effective than urinalysis in correctly identifying drug users.
+Additional advantages include non-intrusive collection procedures, virtual elimination of test evasion through substitution or adulteration, and greater accuracy through test repetition capability.
+Combining an increased window of detection and resistance to evasion makes hair testing far more effective than urinalysis in correctly identifying drug users.

-It takes approximately 5-7 days from the time of drug use for the portion of the hair containing that drug to grow above the scalp.
+It takes approximately 5-7 days from drug use to portion the hair containing that drug to grow above the scalp.

-No, Psychemedics uses its proprietary digestion method to remove virtually 100% of the drugs from the hair, thereby increasing detection capabilities.
-Other laboratories may leach drug from the hair, leaving behind or destroying some of the drug in the process.
-Psychemedics also employs an extensive wash procedure on test samples, and analyzes the wash to ensure that any potential contamination has been removed or taken into account.
-Other labs may use a less effective wash and/or do not analyze the wash, putting their clients at risk for making employment decisions based on a result that may be reflective of external contamination.
+No, Psychemedics uses its proprietary digestion method to remove virtually 100% of the hair’s drugs, thereby increasing detection capabilities.
+Other laboratories may leach the drug from the hair, leaving behind or destroying some of the drugs in the process.
+Psychemedics also employs an extensive wash procedure on test samples and analyzes the wash to ensure that any potential contamination has been removed or taken into account.
+Other labs may use a less effective wash and/or do not analyze the wash, putting their clients at risk for making employment decisions based on a result that may reflect external contamination.

 Psychemedics’ standard screen, along with GC/MS/MS or LC/MS/MS confirmation, usually requires a cosmetically undetectable lock of hair preferably snipped from the back of the head, just below the crown.
 In general, the amount needed is the thickness of a shoelace tip.
 Hair analysis methods used by other laboratories may require significantly more hair.